-In this subsection we prove the following structure theorem about multiplication in $H^1(M)$.
-It is a posteriori true in a general situation, but we need it only for surfaces without complex curves.
+In this subsection we prove the following structure theorem for the multiplication in $H^1(M)$.
+It is a posteriori true in the general situation, but we need it only for surfaces without complex curves.